Rabbit

 Importance Of Domestic Rabbits

-1. Firstly, rabbits contribute to soil health by providing natural fertilizer through their droppings.
-This nutrient-rich waste is an excellent organic source for plants and helps promote healthier vegetation growth.
+1. Firstly, rabbits contribute to soil health by providing natural fertiliser through their droppings.
+This high-quality protein and nutrient-rich waste is an excellent organic source for plants and helps promote healthier vegetation growth.

 4. Another important aspect of domestic rabbits is their ability to improve mental health.
 Research has shown that interacting with rabbits can reduce stress levels and anxiety levels, lower blood pressure and increase feelings of happiness and contentment.
 Their ability to provide comfort and emotional support makes them excellent therapy animals for individuals dealing with various physical or mental health challenges.
 The simple act of petting a rabbit can release endorphins, which help combat depression.